 One of the most common complaints we hear from patients is that they experience lower back pain when bending over.
 However, to address this issue and enable them to live pain-free lives, we must first identify the cause to develop an effective and individualized treatment plan.
-Many people believe that lower back pain when bending over isn't a serious medical issue, but rather just a fact of life.
+Many people believe that lower back pain when bending over isn't a serious medical issue such as sciatica, but rather just a fact of life.
 We're here to let you know that this isn't true, and you don't have to live this way.

 If you're suffering from lower back pain when bending over or any other type of pain or discomfort associated with your spine, muscles, bones, and more, book an appointment with ChiroCare of Florida to discuss personalized back pain treatment and more.

 Our chiropractic doctors are here to share more about the possible causes of lower back pain as well as treatment options that may be helpful in solving the issue so that you can back to living the life you deserve.
 Ask about a full body chiropractic adjustment today.

 How Do You Know When Lower Back Pain Requires Medical Attention?